Assessing Omitted Variable Bias when the Controls are Endogenous: Causal Models

 \subsection{Difference-in-Differences}

 Let $Y_t(x_t)$ denote potential outcomes at time $t$, where $x_t$ is a logically possible treatment value.
-For simplicity we do not consider models with dynamic effects of treatment or of covariates.
+For simplicity we do not consider models with dynamic effects.
 Also suppose $W_{2t}$ is a scalar for simplicity.
 Suppose

 where $V_t$ is an unobserved random variable and $(\beta_c,\gamma_1,\gamma_2)$ are unknown parameters that are constant across units.
 The classical two way fixed effects model is a special case where

 where $A$ is an unobserved random variable that is constant over time, $\delta_t$ is an unobserved constant, and $U_t$ is an unobserved random variable.